Ananda (album): Recording and production

-The recording sessions were carried out for 18 months and thirteen songs were selected from the eighty that they had contemplated.
-The process of recording the album was spontaneously and naturally, where the producers and songwriters did not set a time to finish it.
-Rubio said in an interview after receiving his first platinum certification in Spain that "this circumstance gave us a lot of freedom, it allowed us not to have schedules and, if there was a good run, we did not have to stop; it has been a reflection of everything we did. at our bohemian gatherings."
-During those months, she brought together several top writers and producers like Xabier San Martín from La Oreja de Van Gogh, Fernando Montesinos, Eric Sanicola, Gustavo Celis, Julieta Venegas, Juanes, Cachorro López, Gustavo Santaolalla, Toy Hernández, Maria Christensen, Adrián Sosa, Áureo Baqueiro, Tricky Stewart and once again with Coti as well as featuring Guns N' Roses ex-guitarist Slash, to create new sounds.
+The recording sessions were carried out through 18 months, and thirteen songs were selected from the eighty contemplated.
+The recording process of the album was "spontaneously and naturally", which the songwriters and producers did not set a time to finish it.
+After receiving her first platinum certification in Spain for Ananda, Rubio said, "this circumstance gave us a lot of freedom, it allowed us not to have schedules and, if there was a good run, we did not have to stop; it has been a reflection of everything we did at our bohemian gatherings."
+During those months, she meet with several top Latin and international writers and producers, including Xabier San Martín from La Oreja de Van Gogh, Fernando Montesinos, Coti, Eric Sanicola, Gustavo Celis, Julieta Venegas, Juanes, Cachorro López, Gustavo Santaolalla, Toy Hernández, Maria Christensen, Adrián Sosa, Áureo Baqueiro, Tricky Stewart, as well as featuring Guns N' Roses ex-guitarist Slash.
+With all of them, she created a new and experimental sound for the album.

-The vocal parts of the album, as well as most of the creative process and final photo shoots took place at Rubio's Miami, Florida home, Ananda, which was designed in 2000 by her ex-boyfriend, architect Ricardo Bofill Jr., In Ananda, the singer set up a compact recording studio "similar to a phone booth."
+The vocal parts of the album, as well as most of its creative process and the final photo shoots took place at Rubio's Di Lido Island's (Miami Beach) home, which named Ananda, a word means 'bliss, joy' in Pāli and in Sanskrit, and can also refer to Ānanda, the primary attendant of the Buddha and one of his ten principal disciples.
+It was designed by her ex-boyfriend, the Spanish architect and socialite Ricardo Bofill Jr, in 2000.
+In Ananda, the singer set up a compact recording studio "similar to a phone booth", where recorded the songs.
 It was the first time she used her home studio to record music.